ecelayes/pms-backend/README.md

 # PMS Backend Core

-Backend para un sistema de gestión hotelera (Property Management System) diseñado con enfoque en escalabilidad, consistencia de datos y seguridad.
+Backend for a Hotel Management System (Property Management System) designed with a focus on scalability, data consistency, and security.

-El sistema utiliza una arquitectura de "Compute on Read" para el cálculo de precios y disponibilidad, evitando la desincronización de inventarios.
-Está construido siguiendo los principios de Clean Architecture y Multi-tenancy.
+The system utilizes a "Compute on Read" architecture for calculating prices and availability, avoiding inventory desynchronization.
+It is built following Clean Architecture and Multi-tenancy principles.

-## Tecnologías
+## Technologies

-- Lenguaje: Go (Golang) 1.23+
+- Language: Go (Golang) 1.23+
-- Base de Datos: PostgreSQL 15+
+- Database: PostgreSQL 15+
-- Framework Web: Echo v4
+- Web Framework: Echo v4
-- Driver SQL: pgx/v5
+- SQL Driver: pgx/v5
-- Infraestructura: Docker & Docker Compose
+- Infrastructure: Docker & Docker Compose
-- Automatización: GNU Make
+- Automation: GNU Make

-## Características Principales
+## Key Features

-- Arquitectura Limpia: Separación estricta de capas (Handler, Usecase, Repository, Entity).
+- Clean Architecture: Strict separation of layers (Handler, Usecase, Repository, Entity).
-- Multi-Tenancy: Soporte para múltiples hoteles y dueños en la misma instancia.
+- Multi-Tenancy: Support for multiple hotels and owners within the same instance.
-- Motor de Precios Dinámico: Cálculo de tarifas en tiempo real basado en reglas y prioridades.
+- Dynamic Pricing Engine: Real-time rate calculation based on rules and priorities.
-- Disponibilidad Transaccional: Prevención de overbooking mediante transacciones ACID y bloqueos a nivel de base de datos.
+- Transactional Availability: Overbooking prevention through ACID transactions and database-level locking.
-- Seguridad Avanzada: Autenticación JWT con Salt único por usuario (permite revocación inmediata de sesiones).
+- Advanced Security: JWT Authentication with unique Salt per user (allows immediate session revocation).
-- Auditoría: Trazabilidad automática de creación y actualización (created_at, updated_at) y borrado lógico (Soft Delete).
+- Audit: Automatic tracking of creation and updates (created_at, updated_at) and logical deletion (Soft Delete).

-## Requisitos Previos
+## Prerequisites

-Para ejecutar este proyecto necesitas tener instalado:
+To run this project, you need to have the following installed:

-1. Go 1.23 o superior
+1. Go 1.23 or higher
-2. Docker y Docker Compose
+2. Docker and Docker Compose
-3. Make (generalmente incluido en Linux/Mac, o vía Chocolatey/Scoop en Windows)
+3. Make (usually included in Linux/Mac, or via Chocolatey/Scoop on Windows)
-4. Cliente PostgreSQL (psql) - Opcional pero recomendado para debugging
+4. PostgreSQL Client (psql) - Optional but recommended for debugging

-## Configuración
+## Configuration

-Crea un archivo .env en la raíz del proyecto copiando el siguiente contenido:
+Create a .env file in the project root by copying the following content:

 DB_USER=postgres
 DB_PASSWORD=postgres